Security Scanners That Catch Vulnerabilities Before Production

 Dependency vulnerabilities are the fastest path to a breach.
 We evaluated 6 security scanning tools on detection speed, false positives, and CI integration.

 At MG Software we combine Snyk for dependency and container scanning with SonarQube for code quality and SAST analysis.
-Dependabot also provides automatic dependency updates across all our GitHub repositories.
-This combination offers comprehensive security coverage without slowing down our development speed.
+Dependabot provides automatic dependency updates across all our GitHub repositories.
+This layered approach offers comprehensive security coverage across our full stack without slowing down development speed.
+For client projects in regulated industries we additionally integrate OWASP ZAP for DAST scanning of running applications.

 How do we evaluate these tools?